차원 축소 및 특징 추출

 This example shows how to use

-disentangle mixed audio signals.
+rica to disentangle mixed audio signals.

 t-SNE is a method for visualizing high-dimensional data by nonlinear reduction to two or three dimensions, while preserving some features of the original data.

 This example shows how t-SNE creates a useful low-dimensional embedding of high-dimensional data.